jmjava444/CustomFileSizeCreator/README.md

 ![Main UI Window](https://i.postimg.cc/Pf8R6gt6/Screenshot-2022-06-13-151620.png)

 # What's a .test file??
  I made up the file extension so you can find and delete them with a quick file search.
 What is contained in these files are just random integers.
 Each integer represents 1 byte of information, so if you specify a file of 512 bytes, there will be 512 random integers.
 You can open these files with notepad.exe or similar, however it is not recommended for really large files.
-Here is an example of a .text file in notepad.exe.
+Here is an example of a .test file in notepad.exe.

  ![Test File Format](https://i.postimg.cc/VsVKRFrW/Screenshot-2022-06-13-154157.png)